ricardoom/dominotrono/content/custom/wd.md

     {{< section_header level="3" text="Website Redesign" >}}
         {{< copy_wrapper
         class="details-grid__twentyWords copy-block__left" >}}
         While at the New York Public Library, I was responsible for overseeing and executing a large redesign of the library's website.
 Aside from top-level pages and interactions, I was instrumental in the design and implementation of new features.
-These included new search interfaces for new arrivals, a discovery interface for research materials as well as new features and redesigned UI for SimplyE, an open-source application and eReader platform.
+These included new search interfaces for new arrivals, a discovery interface for research materials among many others.
     {{< /copy_wrapper>}}

 {{< /section_wrapper >}}